-South Texas College currently offers a Bachelor of Applied Technology in Technology Management (B.A.T.).
+South Texas College currently offers a Bachelor of Applied Technology (B.A.T.) in Technology Management and Computer and Information Technologies.

-The B.A.T. consists of the 45 semester-credit-hour Core Curriculum, 36 semester-credit-hours of lower-division technical specialty courses, and 46 semester-credit-hours of upper-division coursework in Technology Management.
+The B.A.T.
+In Technology Management consists of the 45 semester-credit-hour Core Curriculum, 30 semester-credit-hours of lower-division technical specialty courses, and 45 semestercredit-hours of upper-division coursework in Technology Management.